-Ray Angry is a pianist, producer, musical director who and one of the most in demand artists today.
+Ray Angry is a pianist, producer, composer who is one of the most in-demand artists today.

 As one of the most exciting artists out today,